track-asia/trackasia-native/platform/windows/README.md

 ## Prerequisites

-The Windows port, for while, relies on `Microsoft Visual Studio` to build MapLibre Native, either using `Ninja` or `Microsoft Visual Studio`.
+The Windows port, for while, relies on `Microsoft Visual Studio` to build Trackasia Native, either using `Ninja` or `Microsoft Visual Studio`.
 The build was tested with `Microsoft Visual Studio 2022 Community Edition`.
 Other 2022 editions might work as well.
 Earlier versions are not guaranteed to work, but `Microsoft Visual Studio 2019` might work.

 To install the required Visual Studio components, open Visual Studio Installer and check `Desktop Development with C++` option.
 Make sure `C++ CMake tools for Windows` is selected in the right pane.
 If `git` is not already installed, select `Git for Windows` option in `Individual Components`.
 When Visual Studio finishes the install process, everything is ready to start.